South African Class 32-000: The pony truck affair

 These units were intended for operation in South West Africa under very light rail conditions that necessitated lighter axle loadings which could not be achieved with conventional Co bogies under a heavy locomotive.
 General Steel Castings had a design on paper for a 1Co bogie, a Co bogie with an integral pony truck, which could be utilised by either Alco or GE and which would enable the SAR's specifications to be met for the heavier 1800 hp units.

 The SAR made it clear that, despite the two options afforded by the tender, its strong preference was for a 1Co+Co1 locomotive.
 The use of a pony truck was not universally accepted by Alco's engineering management, however, and the result was that Alco bid on only the Co+Co option and lost out to GE, who had bid on both options.

 In South Africa, this virtually opened the floodgates for GE since more than half of the SAR's vast diesel-electric locomotive fleet which was acquired between 1959 and 1981 were GE products.

+There is debate whether the Pony Truck Affair was a consequential historical event or an idea retroactively proposed by railfans to explain the changing fortunes of ALCo and GE Transportation.

 Service

 South African Railways

 The Class 32-000 was designed specifically for service in SWA and most of them spent their entire SAR working lives there.

 Some initially entered service at Germiston to work coal trains on the Witbank coal line where electrification was approaching completion.
 From Germiston they worked all sorts of traffic, including the Trans-Natal Express between Johannesburg and Volksrust.
 Ten of these units were temporarily allocated to De Aar in the last quarter of 1961 to work the mainline to Beaufort West.
 Between 1964 and 1976, several were also allocated to the Eastern Transvaal for service around Waterval Boven.

 Of the original 115 locomotives, only five survived into the Spoornet era in the 1990s.
 In SWA they began to be replaced by the Class 33-400 during the early 1970s.
-After being withdrawn from Spoornet service, a few were allocated to the National Collection, later the Transnet Heritage Foundation, and two of these, numbers 32-029 and 32-042, still saw occasional service as Outeniqua Choo-Tjoe excursion locomotives based at George, Western Cape.
+After being withdrawn from Spoornet service, a few were allocated to the National Collection, later the Transnet Heritage Foundation, and two of these, numbers 32-029 and 32-042, still saw occasional service as Outeniqua Choo-Tjoe excursion locomotives based at George, South Africa.
 Numbers 32-021 and 32-094 were staged at Danskraal for years and were sold in 2013, believed to be for further use by the buyer.